Friday, January 16, 2009

 Tornadoes are not as much of a problem here as they are in other places.
 Until recently, more people were killed by tornadoes in Oklahoma than in Charleston every year.

-TH CAROLINA: Tornadoes causing five or more deaths of tourists
+SOUTH CAROLINA: Tornadoes causing five or more deaths of tourists

 SEP 10, 12:30 pm 11 dead 29 injured